 Huntsville Municipal Airport - UTS

 - Huntsville Municipal Airport, owned by the City of Huntsville, is a public-use general aviation airport located in Walker County.
-The airport, which is situated approximately two miles northwest of Huntsville, operates on asphalt runway, Runway 18/36, measuring 5,006 feet and 100 feet in width.
+The airport, which is situated approximately two miles northwest of Huntsville, operates on a hot mix asphalt runway, Runway 18/36, measuring 5,006 feet and 100 feet in width.

-- Featuring multiple locally owned and operated businesses that have been fixtures in the city for decades, Huntsville was the number one ranked small city in the United States for a business environment and fifth for being one of the best places to a start business by WalletHub.
+- Featuring multiple locally owned and operated businesses that have been fixtures in the city for decades, Huntsville was the number one ranked small city in the United States for a business environment and fifth for being one of the best places to a start business by WalletHub in 2019.

 @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>